suchipi/transform-imports/README.md

 // import Foo from "something-new";
 ```

-`transformImports` calls its callback with `ImportDefinition` objects, which have this shape:
+`transformImports` calls its callback with an Array of `ImportDefinition` objects, which have this shape:

 ```ts
 class ImportDefinition {